 Slugs and snails are partial to dog poop so if it is left out in the open they will crawl all over it and consume some, therefore becoming infected by the larvae and if eaten by a dog or a fox the cycle starts again.
 So it is crucial that any dog poo is picked up immediately before slugs and snails have access to it.
 Also avoid leaving water bowls outside at night and bring in any dog toys to prevent contamination.

-The biggest worry with lungworm is that occasionally there are no symptoms present until the disease is at a critical level.
+The biggest worry with lungworm is that occasionally there are no symptoms present until the disease is at a critical level, hence the importance of taking a regular worm count.

 There are however many symptoms that are usually present these include :